WHEB Listed Equity (Corporate Activity)

 Decision making is carried out collectively by the team, led by Fund Manager, Ted Franks.

 We are involved with and support a range of industry initiatives and thought leadership groups, including UNPRI, IIGCC, UKSIF, EUROSIF, FRC Stewardship Code, CDP, Tomorrows Capital Markets, Sustainable Stock Exchanges and International Integrated Reporting Framework.
-See http://www.whebgroup.com/about-us/thought-leadership/ for more
+For more information, see http://www.whebgroup.com/about-us/thought-leadership/